top of page

 Our biases do not get to sit inside your shell.

-That means your anatomy, your stance, your mobility, your skiing, your pain, your objectives and your feedback have to lead the fitting.
+At Sole Bootlab, your anatomy, stance, mobility, skiing, pain, objectives and feedback lead the fitting.

 Not our ego.